LOG795-Equipe-2/NFTicket-Backend/docs/consumption-usage-tests.md

    `cleos --url=<endpoint-url> push action atomicassets mintasset '["<account-name>", "<column-name>", "<schema-name>", -1, "nfticket", [{"key":"name", "value":["string", "testName"]}, {"key":"locationName", "value":["string", "testLocation"]}, {"key":"originalDateTime", "value":["string", "2022-02-02"]}, {"key":"originalPrice", "value":["string", "100"]}, {"key":"categoryName", "value":["string", "testCategory"]}], [{"key":"signed", "value": ["uint8", "0"]}], []]' -p <account-name>@active`
 7. Mint asset (with template)
    `cleos --url=<endpoint-url> push action atomicassets mintasset '["<account-name>", "<column-name>", "<schema-name>", 65, "nfticket", [], [{"key":"signed", "value": ["uint8", "0"]}], []]' -p <account-name>@active`

+## Testing of large number of tickets

+A script `consumption_test.sh` is available at the root of the project so that it is possible to automate minting consumption usage over a large number of ticket.
+Just as an FYI, it is better to run this against the blockchain server locally to avoid issues with DDoS and additional time due to network latency.
+Uncomment the relevant sections depending on the situation.